Azure-Samples/TechSummit-Switzerland-Easter-Egg/Doc/01-setting-up.md

 ![Searching for Resource group](./Img/102.png)

-4. At the bottom of the page, click on the `Create` button.
+4. In the search results, select `Resource Group`.
+Then, at the bottom of the page, click on the `Create` button.

 ![Create the resource group](./Img/103.png)

 5. In the `Create a resource group` page, enter the following information:

-- Subscription: Select the subscription that you want to use.
+- `Subscription`: Select the subscription that you want to use.

-- Resource group: Enter the name of the new resource group.
+- `Resource group`: Enter the name of the new resource group.
 This must be unique within your subscription, for instance `techsummiteasteregg`.

-- Region: Select the region in which your resource group should be placed.
+- `Region`: Select the region in which your resource group should be placed.
 Typically you want to select a region close to your users to minimize latency.

 ![Resource group information](./Img/104.png)